TradeTracker/docs/docs/index.md

 ## First steps

 Once you have logged into the app, follow these steps to set-up your journal.
+You can click on these links, and they will guide you to the app.

   * Go to `Portfolios` and [create a new portfolio](https://beta.tradetracker.app/portfolios#new) by clicking the `+` icon.
   * Go to `Transactions` and [add your first transaction](https://beta.tradetracker.app/transcations#new) by clicking the `+` icon.
 Your first transaction should be a deposit with your actual exchange balance.